pmarkt/ExData_Plotting1/README.md

 ## Running the scripts

-All of the R scripts will obtain the data from the website, unzip the data file, and place the unzipped file in a subdirectory named "data".
+All of the R scripts will obtain the data from the website link above, unzip the data file, and place the unzipped file in a subdirectory of your working directory named "data".

 The scripts use only data from the dates 2007-02-01 and 2007-02-02.
+All plots are produced on the screen device, and are also copied to PNG files, also included in this repository.